nandiniguptaz/attendance-management-system/README.md

 ### Steps to Run
 - Download the Repository as a .zip file (attendance-management-system.zip)
 - Extract the contents of the .zip file into the folder attendace-management-system (if this folder is not created automatically, then create a new folder first and then extract the .zip file into it)
-- Create a `TrainingImage` folder in a project.
+- Create a new `TrainingImage` folder in that folder
-- Open a `AMS_Run.py` and change the all paths with your system path
+- Open file `AMS_Run.py` and change all the paths with your corresponding system paths (line nos.
+168, 224, 485, 514, 554)
 - Run `AMS_Run.py`.